Dubbing: Artificial intelligence

+In recent years speech synthesis programs and artificial intelligence have been used to artificially automatically dub content.
+In September 2025 YouTube officially launched an optional multi-language audio-dubbing feature following a two-year-long pilot program.
+Amazon Prime Video has tested AI-generated dubs in March 2025 and has released AI-dub versions of content such as English dubs of the Banana Fish anime and the Portuguese language show O Silêncio de Marcos Tremmer, though they have been criticized for their overall quality and potential job impact on voice actors.
+Development of the technology to be able to auto-dub live events has also taken place, though auto-dubs for live events are not currently widely in use.

+A related but distinct approach, known as visual dubbing, uses machine learning to modify an actor's on-screen lip and facial movements in post-production to match dubbed target-language audio, rather than replacing the performer's voice.
+Early models such as Wav2Lip (2020) demonstrated that accurate lip synchronisation could be generated from arbitrary audio and video inputs across any speaker identity or language.
+The 2023 SAG-AFTRA TV/Theatrical contract permits adjusting lip and facial movements to match a foreign language as part of standard dubbing practices, without requiring additional performer consent, provided human voice actors perform the dubbed audio.

 Global use

 Localization

 Localization is the practice of adapting a film or television series from one region of the world for another.
 In contrast to pure translation, localization encompasses adapting the content to suit the target audience.
 For example, culture-specific references may be replaced, and footage may be removed or added.

-The new voice track is usually spoken by a voice actor.
-In many countries, actors who regularly perform this duty remain little-known, with the exception of particular circles (such as anime fandom) or when their voices have become synonymous with roles or actors whose voices they usually dub.
-In the United States, many of these voice artists may employ pseudonyms or go uncredited due to Screen Actors Guild regulations or the desire to dissociate themselves from the role.
+The new voice track is usually spoken by a voice actor (VA).
+In many countries, actors who regularly perform this duty remain little-known, with the exception of particular circles (such as Seiyuu the anime fandom) or when their voices have become synonymous with roles or actors whose voices they usually dub.
+In the United States, many of these voice artists may employ pseudonyms or go uncredited due to Screen Actors Guild (SAG) regulations or the desire to dissociate themselves from the role.